Collapsed disc surgery postoperative exercises

-That isn’t to say that you should overexert yourself in order to regain your mobility or fitness as quickly as possible; rather, doing too much too quickly can set your recuperation back.
-Finding a happy medium between these two extremes can help ease you down the road to recovery.
+That isn’t to say that you should overexert yourself in order to regain your mobility or fitness as quickly as possible.
+Rather, doing too much too quickly can set your recuperation back.
+Finding a happy medium between these two extremes can help you on the road to recovery.

 Examples of common post-surgery exercises

-Before you begin any kind of exercise regimen following your collapsed disc surgery, you need to talk with your physician or physical therapist.
+Before you begin any kind of exercise regimen following your collapsed disc surgery, you need to talk with your doctor or physical therapist.
 He or she is familiar with your circumstances and may be able to tailor some activity recommendations to your needs.
 With that in mind, here are a few examples of exercises that you might be advised to do within two or three weeks of your surgery:

-- Gluteal sets — While on your back, keep your knees bent and feet about hip-width apart.
+- Gluteal sets.
+While on your back, keep your knees bent and feet about hip-width apart.
 Tighten up the muscles in your buttocks without involving the muscles within your back or legs.
 Squeeze your muscles for three seconds and release.
 Repeat 10 times, once or twice daily.

-Take it slow
+Take it slow after collapsed disc surgery

 Together, these three exercises can help build some strength in your core, which you will need as you progress to more intense motions.
 Just remember to take it slowly while recovering and to always listen to your body.
 If a motion hurts or feels uncomfortable, avoid it for the moment and try it again at a later time.
 Feel free to contact Laser Spine Institute with any questions or concerns you have about exercising after your collapsed disc surgery.